 A first basic exploratory experiment that made use of the “Bobbi,” Totem’s Open Health ECG sensor, was performed last December:

-So, to be able to synchronize an audio recording of future experiments with the Bobbi (or other) ECG wearables in a simple, cheap and effective way, I came up with a friendly new gadget: the “Bobbi Sync Device.”
+To do so, it would be necessary to synchronize an audio recording with the Bobbi’s (or other) ECG wearables signal in a simple, cheap and effective way.
+Here, we came up with a friendly new gadget: the “Bobbi Sync Device.”

 1 Arduino source code can be found here.